NestSpace/klipper-config/README.md

 Stallguard:
  1) Disable Stealthchopper (set thershold 999999)
  2) Homing Speed >= 100
-Rotation Distance:
+ 3) Dont Do Current near to 3.000, too close to the limit causes breakdown due to current sometimes Rotation Distance:
   1) Pitch * Gear Count
   2) Usually Pitch is 2 (2mm for most belts)